Justin Herbert Player Prop Bets for NFL Week 13 | Los Angeles vs. Cincinnati 12/5/2021

 Matchup vs. Cincinnati

-- Herbert recorded zero passing yards in one matchup against the Bengals, 289.5 yards below his over/under for Sunday.
+- Herbert recorded zero passing yards in one matchup against the Bengals, 289.5 yards fewer than his over/under for Sunday.

-- Herbert did not throw a touchdown pass in that game against the Bengals.
+- Herbert did not throw a touchdown pass in that matchup against the Bengals.

-- The Bengals have the NFL's 24th-ranked pass defense this season, yielding 269.1 yards per game through the air.
+- The 269.1 yards per game the Bengals are conceding through the air makes them the NFL's 24th-ranked pass defense.

-- At 1.3 passing TDs conceded per game, the Bengals defense is ranked second in the league.
+- With 14 passing TDs conceded this season, the Bengals defense is ranked second in the league.

 Recent Performances

-- In last week's matchup with the Broncos, Herbert completed 63.6% of his passes for 303 yards, while throwing two touchdowns with two interceptions.
+- In last week's matchup with the Broncos, Herbert completed 63.6% of his pass attempts for 303 yards, while tossing two touchdowns with two interceptions.

-- Herbert tacked on 36 yards on four carries, averaging nine yards per attempt.
+- Herbert tacked on four carries for 36 yards, averaging nine yards per carry in the running game.

 Herbert's Los Angeles Teammates